Taking time off when you’re self-employed isn’t always straightforward, so here are some tips for taking time off as a freelance translator.

 Ideally, you already told them well in advance, but consider sending a reminder.
 A lot of agencies have availability calendars on their portals, so make sure you set your availability on these so that all project managers in the agency know when you’re away.

-4. Set automatic out of office replies
+4. Set automatic out-of-office replies

 Make sure you specify the exact dates that you’ll be away.
-It would also be helpful to let people know whether you’ll be completely unplugged, or if you’ll be checking emails periodically and answering the phone in an emergency.
+It would also be helpful to let people know whether you’ll be completely unplugged or you’ll be checking emails periodically and answering the phone in an emergency.
 You could also consider recommending a colleague who is available for work.